nhannguyen95/learning-notes/fe/frameworks/react.md

 - Does not mutate already existing variables.
 - Given same input, produces same output.

-React components rendering process should be pure function: they does not change preexisting variables (props, state, context, DOM nodes, etc.).
+React components rendering process should be pure function:
+- Does not mutate already existing variables: they does not change preexisting variables (props, state, context, DOM nodes, etc.).
+- Given same input, produces same output: this can imply many things:
+  - Reading preexisting mutable variables (since they can be changed elsewhere), so you shouldn't even read (let alone write) mutable variables (like `ref.current`) during rendering.

 Benefits of pure React components:
 - The component can run in different environments.